mobsenpai/TerminalStart/README.md

 Replace the background image by updating the background URL in the CSS.

 ## Example Commands
-📺 youtube: Opens YouTube.
+📺 youtube: Opens Freetube.

 🎮 steam: Opens Steam.

 🐙 github: Opens GitHub.

-search <query>: Performs a Google search.
+search <query>: Performs a Searx search.

 ## Technologies Used
 HTML, CSS, JavaScript